 VIDEO: Thomas A. Teegarden, Chair of SWAIA's Board of Directors comments after blessing by Governor Brian Vallo, Acoma Pueblo

 Leadership and Contribution

-A stage can be a lot of things—a place for performance, for learning, for demonstration—sometimes even for personal glorification.
-SWAIA is using the stage in NDN World to continue its mission of introducing the world to native art and artists and, to put a sharper point on it, to call for expanded opportunities especially around connectivity and access for indigenous peoples.
-So it's not just appropriate but perhaps poetic that the first event launched on Vircadia's VR platform would be the Indian Market, and specifically the 2020 Indian Market at a time of unprecedented questions and dialogue around the value of human beings, who the economy serves, and the collective health and wellbeing of everyone.
+A stage can be a lot of things—a place for performance, for learning, for demonstration.
+SWAIA is using the stage in NDN World to continue its mission of introducing the world to Native arts and artists and, to put a sharper point on it, to call for expanded opportunities especially around connectivity and access for Indigenous peoples.
+So it's not just appropriate but perhaps poetic that the first event launched on Vircadia's VR platform would be Indian Market, and specifically the 2020 Indian Market, at a time of unprecedented questions and dialogue around the value of human beings, who the economy serves, and the collective health and wellbeing of everyone.

 Unlike a conference call, Zoom call, or chat room, VR facilitates exchange of the full range of nuance in human communications.
 The way a participants cocks their head, the attitude in their movements, and even the gentle courtesies that appear when someone steps in the way of another person's view of a stage or work of art.
 In a Zoom meeting, you look at each other or a screen.
 In VR, each person looks wherever they're inclined.
 One person is admiring another's outfit, while that person is watching someone dance, and their guest is still focused on a sculpture or keynote presentation.
 When they come together to collaborate, all of that freedom of movement and interaction produces a richer experience and permits relationships to deepen.